Rock On 2: Casting

 Aside from newcomers Kapoor and Arora, the principal cast from the original film all returned for the sequel.
-The only member from the film's band Magik who did not return for the follow-up was Luke Kenny as his character died in the first film, while Rampal, Akhtar and Kohli all reprised their respective roles, making it a rare occurrence in Bollywood.
-The only other Bollywood sequel to have the three leads return for a sequel was Pyaar Ka Punchnama 2 (2015).
+The only member from the film's band Magik who did not return for the follow-up was Luke Kenny as his character died in the first film, while Rampal, Akhtar and Kohli all reprised their respective roles, a rare occurrence in Bollywood; Kenny, however, did reprise his role briefly for a song sequence in a flashback.
+The only other Bollywood sequel to have three or more leads return for a sequel was Pyaar Ka Punchnama 2 (2015).
 After Rampal won the National Film Award for Best Supporting Actor at the 56th National Film Awards in 2008 for his role in Rock On!!, he rejected all offers thereafter to play a lead role as a musician.

 Kapoor plays Jiah Sharma, a keyboard player, programmer and a singer.
-She was an ardent fan of the original film and cites the recurring theme of music band and friendship [in the first film] as her prime reason wanting to star in the sequel.
-After watching the film in theater, she told her father that if there be made a sequel, she would be in it.
+She was an ardent fan of the original film and cites the recurring themes of music and friendship in the first film as her prime reason wanting to star in the sequel.
+After watching the film in theaters, she told her father that if a sequel was made, she would be in it.
 When she first heard that the filmmakers were making a sequel, she called up Sidhwani to ask if she could be considered for a part.
 She met Sidhwani and the production team who mainly wanted to hear her sing.
 She gave a singing audition to composer trio Shankar–Ehsaan–Loy.
 Although Kapoor had sung before in her previous films, this marks the first time that the singer-actress sings rock songs.
-Whilst growing up, she took training in classical music from her grandmother, Pandharinath Kolhapure, but had to cease training after her grandmother died.
-For the film, Kapoor undertook vocal training with Samantha Edwards, a jazz vocalist, in order to adapt the rock genre correctly.
+Whilst growing up, she took training in classical music from her grandmother, Pandharinath Kolhapure, but ceased training after her grandmother died.
+For the film, Kapoor undertook vocal training with Samantha Edwards, a jazz vocalist, in order to adapt her voice to the rock genre.
 Her biggest inspirations as a singer are her grandmother Lata Mangeshkar and her mother Shivangi Kapoor (née Kolhapure).
 She said that part of what inspired her to star in the film was watching Farhan Akhtar in the original film write his own songs and perform them.
-Rampal was a little skeptic and grew wary when he first heard about Kapoor's involvement in the film since "she is from a different generation".
+Rampal was a little skeptic and grew wary when he first heard about Kapoor's involvement in the film since "she is from a different generation."
 But, upon hearing her vocals, it instead provided him inspiration.